iqm-finland/qiskit-on-iqm/docs/user_guide.rst

    `Inspecting circuits before submitting them for execution`_ for inspecting the actual run request sent for execution.

-You can optionally provide IQM backend specific options as additional keyword arguments to :meth:`.IQMBackend.run`, documented at :meth:`.IQMBackend.create_run_request`.
+You can optionally provide IQMBackend specific options as additional keyword arguments to :meth:`.IQMBackend.run`, documented at :meth:`.IQMBackend.create_run_request`.
 For example, you can enable heralding measurements using ``circuit_compilation_options`` as follows: